zdlcaffe/WSRTCB/README.md

-Code for the Multimedia Tools and Applications paper: Scene Text Detection with Fully Convolutional Neural Networks, by Zhandong Liu, Wengang Zhou and Houqiang Li.

 # 1. Introduction
 This project includes the text detection source code and trained model about the word stroke region and text center block.
 # 2. Installation